vlaaad/vlaaad.github.io/reveal.md

   - Use <kbd>↑</kbd> and <kbd>↓</kbd> to move focus between available actions and input text field;
   - Use <kbd>Enter</kbd> to execute selected action or form written in the text field;
   - Use <kbd>Esc</kbd> to close the context menu.

+### Structural navigation

+Reveal output panel has natural structural navigation that is activated by pressing arrow keys while holding <kbd>Alt</kbd>.
+The cursor will jump to the next value in a direction of an arrow, making navigation experience similar to navigating tables.
+Pressing <kbd>Alt ←</kbd> when there is no value to the left in the data structure will move the cursor out of this data structure.
+You can also use <kbd>Alt Home</kbd> and <kbd>Alt End</kbd> to move to first / last row in a data structure.

 ## Customization